33 Meanings

 You know I wouldn't know about that anyway

-Monkey asked to the mouse before
+Monkey said to the mouse before

 If she loved anybody more than he

-Turns you into stone
+It turns you into stone

 Now I'm reversing down the lonely street

-Pay it off and keep it sweet
+And pay it off and keep it sweet

 It's just like nothing at all

-You know I've seen you there
+And I've seen you there

-How could i help but stare?
+How could I help but stare

-I've taken too far too much to see or think or touch what's real
+Taken far too much to see

-Stranded on this street that paved my only way home
+Stranded on this street that

-You just won't leave him behind
+You just won't leave it behind

 Oh please kill me